simonblauth/CPR/README.md

 This repository contains the PyTorch implementation of [**Constrained Parameter Regularization**](https://arxiv.org/abs/2311.09058)(CPR) with the Adam optimizer.
 CPR is an alternative to traditional weight decay.
 Unlike the uniform application of a single penalty, CPR enforces an upper bound on a statistical measure, such as the L2-norm, of individual parameter matrices.
 CPR introduces only a minor runtime overhead and only requires setting an upper bound (or does it automatically with an inflection point detection).

-AdamCPR outperforms AdamW on various tasks, such as imagenet (CIFAR100 and ImageNet) or language modeling (GPT2/OpenWebText) as in the figure below.
+AdamCPR outperforms AdamW on various tasks, such as image classification (CIFAR100 and ImageNet) or language modeling finetuning or pretraining (GPT2/OpenWebText) as in the figure below.

 <img src="figures/gpt2s_adamw200_300_cprIP.jpg" width="390" height="240">